Henry Handel Richardson: Life

 Florence Emily Green paid for part of the education of Richardson.
 In her coming of age novel The Getting of Wisdom, Florence and her brother were depicted as Miss Isabella and the Rev Mr Shepherd.
 Her accurate description of Florence is said to be "malicious".
 Her younger brother was educated at Trinity College, Melbourne.
 Richardson experienced lesbian desire throughout her life.
 At the Presbyterian Ladies' College, she fell in love with an older schoolgirl; the feelings of adolescent females awakening to their sexuality were reflected in The Getting of Wisdom.
 After her mother's death, she fell passionately in love with the Italian actress Eleonora Duse, but had to be content to love her from a distance.
 Her friend Olga Roncoroni, who had lived in the Robertson household for many years, filled the gap left by the death of her husband.
 After her own death, many of her private papers were destroyed, in accordance with her instructions.

 The Fortunes of Richard Mahony is Richardson's famous trilogy about the slow decline, owing to character flaws and an unnamed brain disease, of a successful Australian physician and businessman and the emotional/financial effect on his family.
 It was highly praised by Sinclair Lewis, among others, and was inspired by Richardson's own family experiences.
 The central characters were based loosely on her own parents.
 Richardson also produced a single volume of short stories and an autobiography that greatly illuminates the settings of her novels, although her Australian Dictionary of Biography entry doubts that it is reliable.

 Manning Clark noted Richardson's excitement at Don Bradman's cricketing prowess in 1930: "She talked with pride about the achievements of Bradman ... and was so excited by the performance of the boy from Bowral she scarcely talked on anything else when Vance Palmer called on her."

 Richardson was godmother to Humphrey, son of the singer Sophie Wyss.
 His godfather was Benjamin Britten.

 Richardson died of cancer on 20 March 1946 in Hastings, East Sussex, England.
 Her cremated remains were scattered by her wish with her husband's at sea.

 Iris Murdoch is her second cousin twice removed.

 Family

 Lake View House at Chiltern, Victoria, her home from July 1876 for 18 months.
 Her early years at Chiltern featured in the novel The Fortunes of Richard Mahony.
 The house was accepted by the National Trust of Australia in 1967.

 Lillian Richardson, Ethel's younger sister, married A. S. Neill after divorcing her first husband, and helped found and run Summerhill School.

+Her uncle was the Irish naturalist and writer Henry Downing Richardson.